 Note that the fight is not over once removal proceedings have occurred.
 If the individual does not agree with the charges, they can be fought in court.
 In total, the removal proceedings can be a lengthy and tiresome process, sometimes taking years to proceed.
 Additionally, there are other ways undocumented immigrants may be eligible for relief from removal.

 If the individual is subject to mandatory detention under INA 236(c) then he or she will have to litigate his or her case from immigration detention.
-You should speak to a qualified immigration attorney to evaluate whether you are eligible for an immigration bond.
+You should speak to an experienced immigration attorney to evaluate whether you are eligible for an immigration bond.

 An Attorney Can Be an Advocate Throughout the Lombard Deportation Process